Debbie Martin: Development

 Debbie is the oldest child of Philip (Ian Rawlings) and Loretta Martin (Lyn Semler).
 Josephine Monore, author of Neighbours: The First 10 Years, said Debbie was not one of the show's glamour girls, but just "an ordinary girl next door" who did well at school because she worked hard.
+A reporter for Weekly News called Debbie "an enthusiastic and enterprising young student".
 A writer for the BBC described Debbie as having spirit, gumption and determination.
 They added "The poor girl did have her dark moments, though.
 She had it in her head that she was not nearly as pretty as the girls at school, or her neighbours, and that can be a terrible curse for a teenager."

+Denise Deason of TV Week called Debbie "Ramsay Street's schoolgirl with a rebel streak".
+Reece-Wilmore said she was not as easily led astray as Debbie, as she worries about the consequences too much and is "too nervous to be a rebel."
+At the start of 1994, Neighbours decided to push for "a younger, livelier look, with six regular characters under the age of 18" and Debbie became part of the show's new "brat pack", along with her brother Michael Martin (Troy Beckwith), Cody Willis (Peta Brady), Rick Alessi (Dan Falzon), and newcomers Brett Stark (Brett Blewitt) and Danni Stark (Eliza Szonert).

 In 1994, Debbie developed bulimia.
 She was struggling with the pressures of school and her unrequited love for Andrew "Macca" Mackenzie (John Morris).
-She was also depressed over the state of her parents' marriage.
+She was also depressed over the state of her father's marriage.
 Debbie was seen bingeing on food and then deliberately making herself sick.
 Her friends suspected something was wrong when they discovered a food stash underneath her bed, but Debbie denied having a problem until she collapsed at a rehearsal for the debutante ball and was rushed to hospital.
 Mary Fletcher of Inside Soap said "Friends and family have already realised something is wrong with the normally sunny-natured Debbie.
 It's not only puppy fat that she seems to be losing – her weight has dropped dramatically."
 Reece-Wilmore told Fletcher that everyone can remember a time when they felt like they were under a personal black cloud, but it probably felt like it was raining 24 hours a day for Debbie.
 Helen Daniels (Anne Haddy) became especially keen for Debbie to seek professional help for her condition and she went to stay in a clinic.
 Helen's daughter Rosemary (Joy Chambers) then invited Debbie to spend some time with her in America.
 Fletcher said the whole experience was a chance for Debbie to grow closer to her family.